KH-Lai/KH-Lai/README.md

 - 👋 Yo, I'm KH Lai
-- 👀 I'm interested in Computer Forensics
+- 👀 I'm interested in becoming a Blue Teamer
-- 🌱 I'm studying and still a newbie
+- 🌱 Passionate in everything related to cybersecurity.
 - 📫 How to reach me: Twitter

 <!---